w3f/polkadot-wiki/docs/learn/learn-comparison-avalanche.md

 Limiting the governance functionality is a design choice to increase predictibility and safety.

 Polkadot's governance mechanism has been in production from the very begining, and was used to slowly release functionality and decentralize the initial network.
-It is also not limited to a few parameters, the whole runtime is subject to change via protocol.
+It is also not limited to a few parameters and in fact, the whole runtime is subject to change via protocol making Polkadot a meta-protocol.

 ## Upgrades